tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 We will go through how to

 - setup a project with simple layout structure
-- add head tags for meta data
+- add head tags for metadata
 - use tailwindcss
 - fetching data
 - set up .env file